Equilibrium forces on non-reciprocal materials: Explicit examples

 Turning to a more realistic case, we consider a frequency-dependent permittivity of the form of a standard magneto-optical material.
 For a dc magnetic field pointing along the $x$ direction~\cite{ishimaru2017electromagnetic} it has the following form

-where $\epsilon_d=1-\frac{\omega_p^2(1+\frac{i\omega_\tau}{\omega})}{(\omega+i\omega_\tau)^2-\omega_b^2}$, $\epsilon_p=1-\frac{\omega_p^2}{\omega(\omega+i\omega_\tau)}$ and $\epsilon_f=-\frac{\omega_b \omega_p^2}{\omega((\omega+i\omega_\tau)^2-\omega_b^2)}$ \cite{zhu2016persistent}.
-Here, $\omega_p$ is the plasma frequency and $\omega_\tau$ describes relaxation effects; the non-reciprocity ($\epsilon_f\neq0$) due to the magnetic field is encoded via the cyclotron frequency $\omega_b$.
+where $\epsilon_d=1-\frac{\omega_p^2(1+\frac{i\omega_\tau}{\omega})}{(\omega+i\omega_\tau)^2-\omega_B^2}$, $\epsilon_p=1-\frac{\omega_p^2}{\omega(\omega+i\omega_\tau)}$ and $\epsilon_f=-\frac{\omega_B \omega_p^2}{\omega((\omega+i\omega_\tau)^2-\omega_B^2)}$ \cite{zhu2016persistent}.
+Here, $\omega_p$ is the plasma frequency and $\omega_\tau$ describes relaxation effects; the non-reciprocity ($\epsilon_f\neq0$) due to the magnetic field is encoded via the cyclotron frequency $\omega_B$.
 We assume that both particles have the same permittivity, which we use to calculate the polarizability \cite{ott2020anomalous}.
 The parameters used are given in the caption of Fig.~\ref{fig:real}.

-The numerical results are presented in Fig.~\ref{fig:real} and Fig.~\ref{fig:lap} .
+The numerical results are presented in Fig.~\ref{fig:real} and Fig.~\ref{fig:lap} for a toy material.
+The parameters were chosen to make the effect easier to see in the plots.
+Further investigation is required to determine the presence of saddle points and the positivity of the Laplacian in realistic materials.
 Notably, the discussion of frequency independent cases is applicable to a large extent here as well.
 We see that repulsion is possible, and the free energy, as a function of particle distance can have a minimum as before.
 Also, here, these minima in the radial direction are {\it saddle points} in full 3D space.
 As a result while we showed in Sec.~\ref{sec:prop} that Earnshaw's theorem cannot be relied on for non-reciprocal media, this does not necessarily establish the existence of a minimum.
 Figure \ref{fig:lap} shows numerical results for the Laplacian of the free energy, displaying, as in the case of the frequency independent polarizability, it is positive around the saddle point.

 The quest for minima in this situation requires further investigation that could include the case of bodies with different permittivities or several bodies.